sof-kucheruk/sql-data-analysis-project/README.md

 🎯 Project Goal

 The goal of this project was to strengthen practical SQL skills through data analysis and relational database design.

-The project demonstrates how SQL can be used to: analyze employee and salary data;
+The project demonstrates how SQL can be used to:

+analyze employee and salary data;

 work with multiple related tables;

 calculate business metrics;

 use advanced SQL techniques;

 create relational databases;

 establish relationships between tables;

 identify duplicate records.

-This project is part of my Data Analyst portfolio.
+This project is part of my Data Analyst portfolio:)